deeplearninc/relaax/tutorials/policy_gradient/README.md

     ...
 ```

-Computed gradients immediately send to `parameter_server` via `Bridge`to apply.
+Computed gradients immediately send to `parameter_server` via `Bridge` (see below) to apply.
 Then we synchronized agent's weights from `parameter_server` to be sure
-to grub all past updates (also from other agents) before new batch collecting.
+that we grub all past updates (also from other agents) before new batch collecting.

-We also defined function for discounted reward computations as follows:
+We also defined function for discounted reward as follows:
 ```python
 class Agent(relaax.algorithm_base.agent_base.AgentBase):
     ...